victor-luu191/house_price/README.md

 It contains:
 + an insightful EDA notebook
 + a `predictive model` notebook with decent examples of iterative model building via adding features incrementally

++ a decent notebook on feature engineering with effective ways to transform features and target to achieve better prediction performance.

 + nice way/tool to measure relationship between categorical variable and continuous target
 + smart encoding for categorical variables